 Complex funnels look impressive on paper.
 In reality, they often confuse people.

-Keep it simple.
-One clear offer.
-One clear next step.
+Keep it simple with one clear offer and one clear next step.

 A landing page with a strong headline, a short explanation, and a direct action can outperform multi-step funnels.
 People don’t want to think too much.
 They want clarity.